TristanBrattinga/anno-amsterdam/README.md

     ```

 > [!NOTE]
-> For more information about a specific package, please refer to the README.md file in the package's directory.
+> For more information about a specific package, please refer to the README.md file in that package's directory.

 ### Scripts